bike touring in bulgaria

 If you are one of those higher, faster, further people, you definitely don’t want to miss cycling up the road to Botev Peak.
 It is one of the highest roads in Bulgaria and the highest road in the Balkan Mountains.
 The gravel road will take you up to 2.376m above sea level.

 The views on the way are spectacular.
 Take a break to admire the Kademliya Waterfall.
 If the long climb has made you hungry, you can eat something in the Mandrata mountain hut.
-They also offer accommodation if you want to spend a night in the mountains.
+They also offer accommodation if you want to stay in the mountains.

 Trans Rhodopi Trail

-Trans Rhodopi trail is a perfect option for true adventure lovers.
-70 % of the 500 kilometres long route is traffic free.
+The Trans Rhodopi trail is a perfect option for true adventure lovers.
+Seventy per cent of the 500-kilometre route is traffic-free.
 You will cycle on small country roads, dirt roads, and single tracks through one of Europe’s most unspoiled mountain ranges.
 The route starts in the charming village of Trigrad and ends in Madharovo.

 Trans Rhodopi is something for more experienced cycle tourists.
 The infrastructure is quite sparse, and the terrain can be demanding.
 You can find more information about Trans Rhodopi here